Preparing for Your Tax Return

-In addition, the state and local tax deduction (which includes state income, property and other taxes) now maxes out at $10,000; previously there was no ceiling on this deduction.
+In addition, the state and local tax deduction (which includes state income, property, and other taxes) now maxes out at $10,000; previously there was no ceiling on this deduction.
 On the other hand, the child tax credit doubles and so does (pretty much) the standard deduction.

 Make a List of Personal Information

 You probably know your Social Security number, but do you know the number for each dependent you claim?
-Jot down this and other information (e.g., addresses of vacation homes and rental property, dates you moved, information about property that you bought and sold, including dates, what you originally paid, what you received on the sale and expenses you had) needed to complete your return.
+Jot down this and other information (e.g., addresses of vacation homes and rental property, dates you moved, information about a property that you bought and sold, including dates, what you originally paid, what you received on the sale and expenses you had) needed to complete your return.

 Decide Whether to Ask for a Filing Extension

 If you need more time to complete all of these tasks, you can request a filing extension to October 15, 2019.
 This will avoid any late-filing penalty, but be sure to pay what you think you’ll owe to minimize or avoid any late-payment penalty.
 There’s no extension beyond April 15 for paying the tax that is due.